tombryden/novabook-tax-service/README.md

 - Hexagonal Architecture with use cases
 - Active record pattern for TypeORM entities

+## Error Handling

+Basic error responses have been implemented with express middleware, but this could be further improved in a production system with custom errors.

 ## Libraries & Tools Used

 - Express